Donetsk: Education

-Donetsk has several universities, which include five state universities, 11 institutes, three academies, 14 technicums, five private universities, and six colleges.
+Donetsk has several universities, which include five state universities, 11 institutes, three academies, 14 tekhnikums, five private universities, and six colleges.

 The most important and prominent educational institutions include Donetsk National Technical University, founded in 1921 ("Donetsk Polytechnical Institute" in 1960–1993), as well as the Donetsk National University which was founded in 1937.
 The National Technical University held close contacts with the university in Magdeburg.
 Since 1970, more than 100 students from Germany (East Germany) have completed their higher education at either one of the two main universities in Donetsk.
 Donetsk is also the home of the Donetsk National Medical University, which was founded in 1930 and became one of the largest medical universities in the Soviet Union.
 There are also several scientific research institutes and an Islamic University within Donetsk.

 Donetsk is also the home of the Prokofiev Donetsk State Music Academy, a music conservatory founded in 1960.

 Twinnings

-Donetsk participates in international town twinning schemes to foster good international relations.
+Donetsk participates in international town twinning schemes.
 Partners include: